-Buffumville Lake is a 7.2 mile lightly trafficked loop trail located near Charlton, MA that features a great forest setting and is rated as moderate.
+Buffumville Lake is a 7.2 mile lightly trafficked loop trail located near Charlton, Massachusetts that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and canoeing and is accessible year-round.
 Dogs are also able to use this trail.

 Almost 500 acres of land comprise the natural environment at Buffumville Lake.
 Forms of recreation include fishing, hunting, seven miles of multi-use trails, and group picnic shelters.
 The lake is also popular for canoeing, kayaking and primitive boat-in camping.
 Buffumville Lake is a 200-acre (0.81 km2), 5.2-billion-US-gallon (20,000,000 m3) capacity United States Army Corps of Engineers flood control lake project located in Charlton, Massachusetts.
 The lake and surrounding grounds are open to the public for hiking, boating, fishing, and hunting.
 A 27-hole frisbee golf course is located next to the lake.
 Buffumville Lake is managed as a unit with the nearby Hodges Village Dam flood control project.

 Lived on this trail, hour loop on the north side at a good clip, not flat, lots of roots!

 Great dog friendly place!
 Saw beaver, lots of water birds, by noontime too crowded for me but nice and quiet in the morning!

 Very nice area all year round.
 Typically you will come across mountain biker, joggers, and people with dog on and off leash often dirt bikes.
 Pleasant area to bird watch as well on the loop around the water